Mediacauseagency/classy-to-hubspot/README.md

 A `node` intermediary between the Classy and HubSpot APIs.

 ### Getting started
-1. Install the packages: `npm install`.
+1. Install packages and create an empty `tmp` directory: `npm setup`.
 2. Get the API keys and add them to a `.env` file in the project's root directory.

 ### Running tests